TeeFooLoo/documentation-systems-lab/governance/documentation-style-guide.md

 - Review examples manually.
 - Confirm workflows with subject matter experts.
 - Ensure generated content aligns with repository standards.
+- When AI "errors" are noted, engineer should provide new instructions to the skill, to improve the documentation.

 AI should improve author productivity—not replace editorial judgment.

----

-# Documentation Review Checklist
+## Documentation Review Checklist

 Before publishing: